haydenlester/PiBrite/README.md

 # PiBrite
-A notification program for Raspberry Pi's to display notifications to a character-based LCD.
+A notification program for Raspberry Pi's to display notifications to a character-based LCD

 ## How do I use it?
 *Currently only the TCP server functions properly.
 I may return to this later.*